Bilal2453/coro-docs/docs/coro-http.md

 Synchronously performs an HTTP(s) request after establishing a connection with the said host.

-- This method is not error-safe, meaning, if something goes wrong it will raise an error.
+- This method will raise an error up upon failure.
 Advised to be called with pcall/xpcall.

 - If said connection \[with the host specified in `url`\] was already established and is still alive, it will be used instead of establishing another connection.
 Generally this is done either by a previous `request` call or by manually calling `saveConnection`.